barzan/dbseer/INSTALL.md

 * Import the directory 'dbseer_front_end' as a project in IntelliJ IDEA.
 * Manually compile the package.

-To manually compile the GUI, follow the following steps:
+To manually compile the GUI, follow these steps:

 The GUI front-end includes a xml file for 'ant' to compile itself.
 In the directory 'dbseer_front_end', run the following command: